itom-project/plugins/DataObjectIO/docs/dataObjectIO.rst

 .. pluginsummaryextended::
     :plugin: DataObjectIO

-These filters are defined in the plugin:
+These algorithms are defined in the plugin:

 .. pluginfilterlist::
     :plugin: DataObjectIO
     :overviewonly:

-Filters
+Details
 ==============

-Detailed overview about all defined filters:
+Detailed overview about all defined algorithms:

 .. pluginfilterlist::
     :plugin: DataObjectIO